 Kate Swan MBACP Reg., COSRT Psychosexual Therapist

 I am an experienced therapist using a range of client-centred (humanistic) approaches, also offering Cognitive Behavioural Therapy (CBT), to work with individuals of any race, culture, religion or any sexual orientation (LGBTQ).
 I see adults for a wide range of emotional problems and relationship issues.

 I work with both specific issues and psychotherapeutically, for short or longer term work, as required.

 I am gentle, supportive, respectful and genuine, with a strong belief in the quality of the relationship between us as being crucial to the outcomes of therapy.
 I aim to offer a confidential, safe, warm and non-judgmental environment in which you and I co-create a space where you may share and explore your inner thoughts and feelings.
 Authenticity and genuineness are at the heart of my practice, with a fundamental respect for your autonomy throughout our work together.

 I am an integrative practitioner which means that I use a number of theoretical models as appropriate to each individual's needs.
-My main way of working is Person-Centred, although I offer Cognitive Behavioural Therapy (CBT) to address specific problems which may benefit from a more structured approach.
+My core way of working is Person-Centred, although I offer Cognitive Behavioural Therapy (CBT) to address specific problems which may benefit from a more structured approach.